Steven Bergwijn: PSV

-Bergwijn was born in Amsterdam to parents from Suriname.
-He started his career in the Ajax youth academy up to 2011, but due to a conflict with one of the trainers, chose to leave.
+Bergwijn started his career in the Ajax youth academy up to 2011, but due to a conflict with one of the trainers, chose to leave.
 He was immediately signed by PSV.
 Bergwijn made his first-team debut for Jong PSV in the second division on 9 August 2014 against Achilles '29.
 He replaced Elvio van Overbeek after 77 minutes in a 2–0 home win.

 He scored the third goal as PSV beat Ajax 3–0 to clinch the 2017–18 Eredivisie title.

 Tottenham Hotspur

 At the end of the January 2020 transfer window Bergwijn signed a five-year contract with Tottenham Hotspur in a deal worth a reported £26.7 million.
 He scored his first goal for the club in his Premier League debut, a 2–0 victory against Manchester City, and was also named Man of the Match by Sky Sports.
 On 6 March 2020, Bergwijn suffered a sprain to his left ankle in the match against Burnley which might have sidelined him for the rest of the season, but due to the Premier League break caused by COVID-19, Bergwijn had time to recover and was able to return to the starting eleven, scoring against Manchester United in Tottenham's first post-break match.

 On 19 January 2022, Bergwijn scored a brace against Leicester City in dramatic fashion, scoring both goals in injury time to give Spurs a 3–2 victory.